 Anna Walker Foshee

 Anna Foshee graduated from The University of Alabama with a B.A. in Dance where she trained under Cornelius Carter, Sarah Barry, Rita Snyder and Quinping Guo.
 While at UA she was a member of the pre-professional company, Alabama Repertory Dance Theatre, and served as the marketing coordinator for Dance Alabama!
 After UA, Anna joined Sanspointe Dance Company (SDC) and has been with the company since 2009.
 After performing with the company in multiple site-specific works, company tours and concert projects, Anna was named Artistic Director of SDC in 2015.
 Anna is a working dancer, teacher and choreographer throughout the state of Alabama.
 She is an adjunct professor at Samford University and UAB where she teaches all levels of Jazz classes to musical theatre majors.
 Alongside teaching here at CFPA, Anna is a teaching artist at The Dance Foundation in Homewood, Al. Outside of teaching and performing with SDC, Anna has had the opportunity to dance in film alongside Dakota Fanning in The Last of Robin Hood and as a lead dancer in St. Paul and The Broken Bones’ new music video All I Ever Wanted.
-Anna lives in the Birmingham area with her husband and two sons.
+Anna lives in the Birmingham area with her husband and three sons.